-Barry McCrea, Donald Keough Family Professor of Irish Studies and Professor of English, Irish Language and Literature, and Romance Languages and Literatures
+Barry McCrea, Donald R. Keough Family Professor of Irish Studies and Professor of English, Irish Language and Literature, and Romance Languages and Literatures

 Specialty: Modern European and Irish Literature.

-Prof. McCrea is scholar of comparative literature and a novelist.
-He has a B.A. in Romance languages from Trinity College Dublin, and a Ph.D. from Princeton.
-Before joining Notre Dame, he taught comparative literature at Yale University, where he was appointed full professor in 2012.
-His research focuses on modern literature in English, French, Irish, Italian, and Spanish.
-As well as articles and essays about modern Irish and European literature, he is the author of The First Verse, a novel, which won the 2006 Ferro-Grumley prize for fiction and a Barnes & Noble “Discover Award”; In the Company of Strangers: Narrative and Family in Dickens, Conan Doyle, Joyce and Proust (Columbia University Press, 2011), which won the Yale Heyman Prize for scholarship in the humanities.
-His most recent book, Languages of the Night: Minor Languages and the Literary Imagination in Twentieth-Century Ireland and Europe (Yale University Press, 2015), explores how the decline of rural languages and dialects in twentieth-century Europe shaped ideas about language and literature and exerted a powerful influence on literary modernism. in 1916, it was awarded the René Wellek ("best book" Prize by the American Comparative Literature Association for the best book of 2016.
+Before joining Notre Dame's faculty, he taught at Yale, where he was appointed full professor of comparative literature in 2012.
+He is the author of three books: The First Verse, a novel, which won the 2006 Ferro-Grumley prize for fiction and a Barnes & Noble “Discover Award”; In the Company of Strangers: Family and Narrative in Dickens, Conan Doyle, Joyce and Proust (Columbia University Press, 2011); and Languages of the Night: Minor Languages and the Literary Imagination in Twentieth-Century Ireland and Europe (Yale University Press, 2015).
+Languages of the Night was awarded the René Wellek Prize by the American Comparative Literature Association for the best book of 2016.